tylerwhardy/pi-fleet/README.md

 echo "lan-rootca-01v.local CA" | sudo tee -a /opt/osquery/share/osquery/certs/certs.pem
 cat ca.crt | sudo tee -a /opt/osquery/share/osquery/certs/certs.pem

-# Generate the fleet.pem file from Fleet and load to /etc/pifleet/fleet.pem (or whatever you name it
+# Generate the fleet.pem file from Fleet and load to /etc/pifleet/fleet.pem (or whatever you name it)

+Just make sure it matches what's in the flagfile.txt

 sudo mv fleet.pem /etc/pifleet/fleet.pem

 # Generate the flagfile.txt and move to /etc/flagfile.txt with any necessary path updates